Shark Week For Kids

 Chatham Elementary School

 Immerse yourself in shark biology and marine science!
 Lean more about sharks through hands-on labs, outdoor exploration, and field trips to several local destinations.
 We’ll engineer hydraulic arms to complete sampling challenges, learn about the various tags used in tracking sharks, review the anatomy of a shark by completing a shark dissection, take a boat trip out to an active shark receiver, and observe the white shark’s primary food source—seals!
-This program is for youth entering grades 6-8.
-Program offered in partnership with the MA Audubon Wellfleet Bay Wildlife Sanctuary
+Program offered in partnership with the MA Audubon Wellfleet Bay Wildlife Sanctuary.

 Students must be within the age range specified for each program.